bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:33:08

-And I think that's an interesting discussion about trade-offs because clearly when we're talking about taking some cryptographic scheme and building it into Bitcoin's consensus rules, that is I think a higher bar to meet than we're going to introduce Schnorr verification in the consensus rule, knowing that there are lots of things that could be built on top, but they don't actually become part of the consensus rule.
+And I think that's an interesting discussion about trade-offs because clearly when we're talking about taking some cryptographic scheme and building it into Bitcoin's consensus rules, that is, I think, a higher bar to meet than we're going to introduce Schnorr verification in the consensus rule, knowing that there are lots of things that could be built on top, but they don't actually become part of the consensus rule.
 Like MuSig you can use today, consensus rules know nothing about it.
 That is not true for the signature aggregation.
 The consensus needs to know about it.